YidongSong/InterAb/README.md

 # Data availability
 The specificity dataset SPE7626 and the affinity dataset AFF1735 are stored in `./data`.
-The dataset curated from the SKEMPI 2.0 database is located in `./data/SKE438.csv`, and the compiled data for SARS-CoV-2 and its variants are stored in `./data/SARS-CoV-2`.
+The dataset curated from the SKEMPI 2.0 database is located in `./data/SKE438.csv`, and the organized data for SARS-CoV-2 and its variants are stored in `./data/SARS-CoV-2`.

 # Citation and contact
 Citation: preparing